 Furthermore, there is no legal requirement for the Council of Regency, being the successor in office to Queen Lili'uokalani under the constitution and laws of the Hawaiian Kingdom, to get recognition from the United States as the government of the Hawaiian Kingdom.
-The United States recognition of the Hawaiian Kingdom as an independent State on 6 July 1844 was also the recognition of its government-a constitutional monarchy, as its agent.
+The United States recognition of the Hawaiian Kingdom as an independent State on July 6, 1844, 22 was also the recognition of its government a constitutional monarchy, as its agent.
 Successors in office to King Kamehameha III, who at the time of international recognition was King of the Hawaiian Kingdom, did not require diplomatic recognition.
 These successors included King Kamehameha IV in 1854, King Kamehameha V in 1863, King Lunalilo in 1873, King Kalākaua in 1874, Queen Lili'uokalani in 1891, the Council of Regency in 1997.
-The legal doctrine of recognition of new governments only arises "with extra-legal changes in government" of an existing State.
+The legal doctrines of recognition of new governments only arise "with extralegal changes in government" of an existing State.
 Successors to King Kamehameha III were not established through "extra-legal changes," but rather under the constitution and laws of the Hawaiian Kingdom.
-According to the Restatement (Third) of the Foreign Relations Law of the United States, §203, comment c:
+According to the